PhillipFraThailand/recipe-overview/src/recipes-store/readme.md

 As of now, the pages using the store will call the `fetchAndSaveRecipes()`.
 This is to not prematurely load the data, if it's not needed.

 #### Sorting data
 To sort the data, the store exposes a value `orderBy` that is set to how the data should be sorted.
 To change this the store exposes a `setOrderBy()` method that takes a string as a parameter.
+When the string is changed in the stores state, the store has a watcher, that will call a `sortRecipes()` method that will sort the recipes array based on the new `orderBy` value.

 This allows the application to be fully aligned on how the user prefers to see the data.